lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 {% include uncert_hopper_100.html %}

-> **Figure 7.** Grid of states applied to the ensemble of dynamics models trained with CRABS in the Hopper environment.
+> **Figure 7.** Grid of states applied to the ensemble dynamics trained with CRABS in the Hopper environment.

 ---------------
 #### References
 ----------------

 [^SuttonBarto2018]: Sutton, R. S., &amp; Barto, A. G. (2018).
 Reinforcement learning: An introduction.
 MIT Press Ltd.

+[^Sutton1988]: Sutton, R. S. (1988).
+Learning to Predict by the Methods of Temporal Differences.
+Machine Learning, 3, 9-44.

 [^GarciaFernandez2015]: Garcıa, J., & Fernández, F. (2015).
 A comprehensive survey on safe reinforcement learning.
 Journal of Machine Learning Research, 16(1), 1437-1480.